-Grade: Grade 1.
+Grade: Medium grade 1.
 Solid and long lasting hardwood railway sleepers .
-Generally fairly straight and square edged on one face, with some cracks and occasional rounded edges (waney edge) on the opposite face.
+Generally fairly straight and square edged on one face, with some cracks and rounded edges (waney edge) on the opposite face.
 See photos above.

 Colour: Various shades of light, medium and dark brown.
 See photos above.

 Weight: Can be heavy to lift, especially the 2.6m x 250mm x 150mm size railway sleepers which can weigh as much as 90 - 95 kilos.
 Bear this in mind when you are ordering your particular size of railway sleeper.
 How do I plan to carry the railway sleepers into position? (e.g. the back of a garden).
 You'll need at least two willing and strong people, and the serious possibility of bribery: (Bottles of wine), deception: ("They are really light") or emotional blackmail: "Think of all the things I've done for you".
 Of course this last option may lead to your offspring grumpily replying with "I never asked to be born!", which tends to lead to a collapse in communication, rather than an enthusiastic helper.

 Treatment: Creosote treated.
 Handle with gloves.
 Avoid using these railway sleepers around children's play areas or places where people may sit on them or come into contact with them frequently.
 For further details about creosote see CREOSOTE PAGE.